Kyle-Gagnon-99/libreactor/README.md

 # libreactor
-A C++ library that utilizes CPPZMQ to make a reactor and event service that allows reactors to pass events to each other.
+A C++ library that utilizes CPPZMQ and Google Protocol Buffers to make a reactor and event service that allows reactors to pass events to each other.

+CPPZMQ - https://github.com/zeromq/cppzmq (Based off of ZeroMQ) Google Protocol Buffers (protobuf/protoc) - https://github.com/protocolbuffers/protobuf

 # Installation
 Installing the library normal requires sudo unless you would like to install the .so and header files to a different location.
 First